jejacks0n/mercury/README.md

 ## Region Types

-### Editable
+### Full Region

-Editable Regions are HTML markup, and use the HTML5 contentEditable feature.
-This is the core of what Mercury is about, and provides the most flexibility and visual representation of what the content will look like when saved.
+Full regions are for full HTML markup and utilize the HTML5 contentEditable feature.
+These are the core of what Mercury does, and provide the most flexibility and visual representation of what the content will look like when saved.

-### Simple
+### Simple Region

-Simple Regions are plain text.
+Simple regions are designed for plain text.
 Newlines and markup are not allowed.
-Simple Regions are appropriate for a title or headline, any area where you want the conent to be editable but not the style.
+Simple Regions are appropriate for titles, headlines, or any area where you want the conent to be editable but not the style.

-### Markupable
+### Markdown Region

-These regions are based on Markdown syntax (specifically the github flavored version), and isn't as full featured as the editable region type -- primarily because markdown is meant to be simple, so to keep it such you can't do things like set colors etc.  This region type is super useful if you want to keep the markup clean and simple.
+Markdown regions are based on Markdown syntax (specifically the github flavored version), and aren't as full featured as the full region type -- primarily because Markdown is meant to be simple.
+To keep it simple you can't do things like set colors etc.  This region type is useful if you want to keep the markup clean and simple.

-### Snippetable
+### Snippets Region

-Snippetable regions only allow snippets.
-There isn't any content editing in these regions, but snippets can sometimes be the way to go with complex markup and functionality.
-Snippets are basically chunks of reusable markup, that can be defined by a developer and placed into content regions later.
+Snippet regions only allow snippets and don't have a concept of content editing within them.
+Snippets can be the way to go with complex markup and functionality, and are basically chunks of reusable markup that can be defined by a developer and placed into content regions later.
 More on this below.

-### Image
+### Image Region

-The Image Region type should only be applied to single images.
-It results in that image being drag-and-drop replacable.
+The image region type should only be applied to an image tag.
+It results in the image being drag-and-drop replacable.
-This differs from the image handling in Editable regions, in that no content is in the area.
-This works well for logos and images you want to display with careful layout, and do not need any text.
+This differs from the image handling in full regions, in that no content is in the area.
+This works well for logos and images you want to display with careful layout, and do not need any content functionality.

 ## Loading / Ready State